matchbookmac/find_replace_js/README.md

 **Find and Replace**

 A user may enter some text to search.
 They also provide a word to find in the text, and a new word to replace it with.
+The app with then find all instances of the word to be searched for, and replace those instances with the new word.
+The app will then present the word that the user searched for and the original text alongside the replacement word and the new text.

 ### Author(s)